percolate/jsonmatch/README.md

 We sure do; this isn't a JSON diff tool.
 This is a tool that determines if a candidate JSON dict fits into a possibly-generic schema (or if it breaks it, and how).
 Matching values can include regexps, types, and functions as well as regular JSON values.
-As far as I know, there aren't any libraries out there that do this.
+At writing, I haven't come across a tool that does this.

 ## Example